Get Tickets THE BATMAN opens March 4th

 But to condemn Pattinson merely as "that kid from TWILIGHT" is to totally miss out on the incredible performances that he has been delivering as of late.
 Since playing the famous vampire, Edward Cullen, Pattinson has challenged himself by accepting difficult roles with talented directors.
 THE BATMAN is the closest thing to a Hollywood franchise that he has sniffed in years, and his ability to play a convincing Bruce Wayne probably helped sell Reeves on the casting choice.

 Batman has significant allies as he wages war on crime in Gotham City, and for THE BATMAN, Reeves has recruited some amazing character actors.
-He’s leaning on his APES lead Andy Serkis to step into the role of Alfred Pennyworth, Bruce’s trusted butler.
-As for Commissioner Gordon, Reeves is going with Jeffrey Wright, most recently seen in WB’s THE GOLDFINCH.
+He’s reuniting and leaning on his APES lead Andy Serkis to step into the role of Alfred Pennyworth, Bruce’s trusted butler.
+As for Commissioner Gordon, Reeves is going with Jeffrey Wright, most recently seen as Felix Leiter in NO TIME TO DIE.

 The Batman Villains